 In accordance with the CEDAW and Beijing+20 commitments to remove regulatory and social barriers to reproductive health information and care for adolescents, the State Party has taken steps to ensure that health care providers do not restrict access of adolescents to reproductive health information and counselling.
 Through the Maternal Health Thematic Fund implemented by UNFPA, support was provided for the prevention and reduction of maternal deaths and adolescent pregnancy.
 Contraceptive methods (which include, intra uterine device placements, injections, pills, condoms (among others) have been promoted to women and men in isolated communities, through the Maternal Child Health (MCH) programme and at all the public health facilities across the four hinterland Regions.
-Additionally, other methods have been accessible through the Surgical Outreach Program and permanent methods have been provided to women.
+Additionally, other methods have been provided to women.
 These services have been strengthened by capacity building of 30 health care workers in contraceptive counselling.
 UNFPA has also provided capacity building support to the Ministry of Health in the area of Family Planning methods.